 How Can You Die from Heroin Withdrawal?

 The likelihood of death during a heroin withdrawal is rare, but it is possible.
-While going through the symptoms of withdrawal, the heart is under immense amounts of stress, and it’s already been weakened by long-term use of the drug.
+While going through the symptoms of withdrawal, the heart is under immense amounts of stress, and it’s already been weakened by the long-term use of the drug.
 One of the leading causes of death with heroin withdrawal is heart failure.
-Seizures are also a potential withdrawal symptom from heroin addiction, and these seizures can lead to respiratory failure, which is even more dangerous when a person vomits while withdrawing.
+Seizures are also a potential withdrawal symptom from heroin addiction.
+These seizures can lead to respiratory failure, which is even more dangerous when a person vomits while withdrawing.

 Suicidal Tendencies from Heroin Withdrawal

 One situation many people don’t consider when asking, “Can you die from heroin withdrawal?” is the thought of suicide.
 According to the National Institute on Drug Abuse (NIDA), those who use opiates for non-medical purposes are much more likely to have suicidal thoughts.
 While in active addiction, a person feels trapped and hopeless.
 The only way out could very well be a high-quality heroin detox program in Florida.
 However, the symptoms of withdrawal can be too much to handle, but the person can’t stand returning to the way that they’ve been living.
 Depression is also a common symptom of heroin use, so all of these factors combined can make a person believe that suicide is the only way out.